Mały Brzostek: History

 In the 15th-16th centuries, Mały Brzostek no longer appears in documents, while the term "Suburbium" or "Przedmieście" is introduced.
 Thus, the town was "absorbed" into monastic Brzostek.
 The suburb was recolonized after the invasion of George II Rakoczi's army in the 17th century, and the village of Nawsie Brzosteckie was founded on the territory of the former Mały Brzostek.

 What remained of Mały Brzostek over the centuries was a separate Brzostek wójtship still appearing in 16th-century sources.
 The wójts of Mały Brzostek were also sołtyses of Wola Brzostecka.
 Two families with claims to the Brzostek wójtship, the Sąspowski family (later the Białowodzki family), probably the descendants of Stanisław of Saspolin, who came into possession of the wójtship in monastic Brzostek, and the Uchacz family, owned two separate wójtships with folwarks and associated landed estates.
 For several hundred years (from the time of the charter of Mały Brzostek until the 17th century), citing separate charters of the two different medieval towns, they fought heated court disputes with each other over the wójtship and the income it entailed.
 Around the middle of the 17th century, the entire wójtship belonged to the Abbey of Tyniec.

 In 1758, town councillors in dispute with Abbot Bartoszewski, erroneously citing the charter of Mały Brzostek, attempted to challenge the Benedictines' right to govern Brzostek.
 The original document was burned during the invasion of the troops of Transylvanian Prince George II Rakoczi on March 19, 1657, while numerous copies survived.
 The townspeople accused the abbey of forging the charter of Brzostek.
 This thesis was still recognized by 19th-century historians Wojciech Kętrzyński and Stanisław Smolka in Kodeks dyplomatyczny klasztoru tynieckiego, as well as Marian Mysłowski, author of the book Dzieje miasta Brzostku.
 The version about the falsified document was undermined by a reviewer of the Kodeks book in the pages of the "Przegląd Krytyczny" in 1876.
-The authenticity of Brzostek monastery's 1367 location document was demonstrated only by Professor Jerzy Wyrozumski in 1964.
+The authenticity of Brzostek monastery's 1367 location document was demonstrated only by Jerzy Wyrozumski in 1964.